isomerpages/mci-m3-old/pages/inspirasisg.md

 #### **Facebook**

 1. ‘Like’ us on [M³ Facebook](https://www.facebook.com/MajuBersamaM3) and
-2. Head over to (insert link of pinned post) to tell us in the comments section who your inspiration is and why
+2. Head over to (insert link of pinned post) to tell us in the comments section who your inspiration is and why OR
-3. OR share a post on your inspiration and hashtag #InspirasiSG.
+3. Share a post on your inspiration and hashtag #InspirasiSG.
 Remember to set your profile to public during this period!

 #### **Instagram**

 1. Follow us on [@Maju Bersama M³](https://www.instagram.com/Maju.Bersama.M3/)
-2. Click this post (screenshot of selected post) and tell us in the comments who your inspiration is and why
+2. Click this post (screenshot of selected post) and tell us in the comments who your inspiration is and why OR
-3. OR share a post about your inspiration and hashtag #InspirasiSG.
+3. Share a post about your inspiration and hashtag #InspirasiSG.
 Remember to set your profile to public during this period!

 #### **Email**
 Share with us who your inspiration is and why via email to <inspirasisingapura@gmail.com>